 How often should I water my garden or landscape?

-Be sure to adjust the amount you water throughout the summer
+Adjust the amount you water throughout the summer